SachinSingh008/Image_Recommendation_System/README.md

 - Feature Extraction: The app uses ResNet50 to extract visual features from uploaded images.
 - Similarity Matching: It finds the closest matching products using Nearest Neighbors (Euclidean distance).
 - Interactive UI: Users can select a recommended product to get continuous recommendations.

+### This Link may NOT work GitHub andStreamlit have storage limits,and my images folder is too big for deployment

 ### 🌐 View Live
 - 🔗 Live Demo [https://image-recommendation-system.streamlit.app/]